jimahlstrom/HL2IOBoard/README.md

 ### RF Receive Input

-The mode control 0, 1 or 2 is a user setting.
+The mode control REG_RF_INPUTS is 0, 1 or 2, and is a user setting.
 There needs to be an option to set this.
-Quisk has this option.

 ### Fan Control